raas-dev/configent/README.md

     install_bash

-If Homebrew is available (Linux distros on x86_64, macOS on x86_64 or ARM64), Zsh and Bash are installed from Homebrew and preferred over system-wide shells (respectively), as Homebrew likely has newer versions available.
+If Homebrew is available (Linux distros on x86-64, macOS on x86-64 or ARM), Zsh and Bash are installed from Homebrew and preferred over system-wide shells (respectively), as Homebrew likely has newer versions available.